lucidobservor/floramancer-modpack/README.md

 ## Minor Features

 - **Botania Tweaks** - The following miscellaneous tweaks are enabled:
-	- Corporea is available earlier through the use of the corporea spork (Normal mode only)
     - Automate crafting Ender Air with a Dispenser in the End dimension.
     - Automatically place Corporea Sparks and decorate them with Floral Powder, when you place corporea blocks.
     - Powering the entropinnyum with a vanilla TNT duplicator is disabled